 IMPACT OF COASTAL COMMISSION

+A significant point in The Sea Ranch history saga occurred in the ’70’s.
 A new dimension to the use of the coast and its resources was introduced when the California Coastal Zone Conservation Act of 1972 (Proposition 20)was enacted.
 It established the Coastal Commission, a body of appointees charged with the protection of coastal resources.
 The Commission was to do this by interpreting—broadly, as it turned out—the intentions of California voters in passing Proposition 20.
 The complex actions of the Coastal Commission culminated in the Coastal Act of 1976.

 Here is the Coastal Act [In PDF] current as of 2014.

-For the next several years, the Association, the developer, and the California Coastal Commission tried unsuccessfully to reach a mutually acceptable development program for The Sea Ranch.
+During the next several years, the Association, the developer, and the California Coastal Commission tried unsuccessfully to reach a mutually acceptable development program for The Sea Ranch.
 It was left to the California State Legislature to break the stalemate by passing the Bane Bill, which allowed building to resume on the developed part of The Sea Ranch.
 The Sea Ranch Association received a settlement of $500,000 in exchange for easements to five public accesses across Sea Ranch property to publicly-owned tidelands, 15 view corridors from Highway 1 to the ocean, and other concessions.

 Following the Bane Bill settlement, the developer and the Coastal Commission came to an agreement.
 In exchange for permission to complete a development greatly reduced in size, the developer agreed to donate 30 acres of land (now known as the Transfer Site) to the Coastal Conservancy.
 Other terms required that the developer include 45 units of low-cost housing.
 The undeveloped property (now called “remnant lands”) was subsequently transferred to the Association.